Major League Baseball rosters: Historical practice

 Through the 2019 season, every MLB team's roster expanded on September 1 from the 25-man active roster to the entire 40-man roster.
 Thus, any player on the expanded roster on September 1 or later could play for the MLB team through the end of the regular season.

 September call-ups were often younger players who were being given major league experience and, especially for teams in playoff contention, players who could provide positional depth, such as a third catcher or additional relief pitchers.
 In practice, teams usually did not have the entire 40-man roster on hand for games; typically, clubs would have about six additional players available over the usual limit of 25.
 There were exceptions – for example; during the 2018 season, the Los Angeles Dodgers and Philadelphia Phillies used their full rosters, and in 2019 the Boston Red Sox carried 36 players (including 21 pitchers).
-In 2003, the Montreal Expos were leading the National League wild card race, and in what many people deemed to be a conflict of interest, Major League Baseball, which owned the Expos at the time, refused to allow them to call any players up, claiming they could not afford the additional expenses.
+In 2003, the Montreal Expos were contending for the National League wild card berth, and in what many people deemed to be a conflict of interest, Major League Baseball, which owned the Expos at the time, refused to allow them to call any players up, claiming they could not afford the additional expenses, yet the following season with the Expos out of contention, September call ups were allowed.

 During the final years of the 40-man active roster, one perceived problem was that teams were allowed to carry any number of players between 25 and 40 on their September rosters.
 Shortly after the decision to curtail September roster expansion was announced, former Milwaukee Brewers general manager Doug Melvin, who had advocated changes to September roster rules for more than a decade, made the following remarks to a USA Today writer: I think people got sick of me talking about it, but it was about the integrity of the game....
 It got to be such a huge imbalance.
 It would be one thing if teams just had a couple of more players than the other team in September, but we were seeing differences by more than 10 players a game.
 To me, it was destroying the integrity of it.
 No other sport has uneven rosters at any point in the season, and we were doing it [in] the pennant race.